geocomPP/sdvwR/sdv-tutorial.md

 `Spatial* Points`, `Polygons` `Grids` and `Pixels` as well as associated `*DataFrame` classes.
 For more information on this, see the `sp`
 documentation: `?Spatial`.

+To flatten a `Spatial*` object in R, so it becomes a simple data frame, the `fortify` function can be used (more on this later).
+For most spatial data handling tasks the `Spatial*` object classes are idea, as illustrated below.

 Manipulating spatial data
 -------------------------